 Bishop William Houck, a native of Mobile, Alabama succeeded Bishop Brunini and was installed on June 5, 1984 and was followed by Bishop Joseph Latino, another southern neighbor from Louisiana, our present bishop.

 Over the last quarter century, the parish has been led by Father Robert Olivier (the first parishioner to serve as pastor), Monsignor Noel Foley, Father Patrick Farrell, and Father Brian Kaskie, gifted men whose legacies have included commitments to lay leadership, liturgy, music, pastoral ministries, religious education, and evangelization.
 The Reiger pipe organ, honoring Bishop Brunini, was dedicated in 1988.
 The beautiful Cathedral Center, designed to mesh seamlessly with the Gothic church, was dedicated by Bishop Houck on June 28, 1998.

 Support of the Jackson community is not a responsibility taken lightly by the parish family of St. Peter.
 Monsignor Foley said twenty years ago, “In the shadow of the cathedral, there are many needs to be met.”
-Among the parish organizations and departments addressing those needs are Senior Adult Ministries, which serves our aging population and St. Vincent de Paul, which supports the needs of the homeless.
+Among the parish organizations and departments addressing those needs are Senior Adult Ministries, which serves our aging population and a volunteer group which supports the needs of the homeless.

 • 1896 Rev. C. A. Oliver, D.D., Native Mississippi, succeeds Father Louis Dutto.